Community Scholarship Program

 Eligibility Criteria

-Graduating seniors who are children and/or legal dependents of current Toyota Motor Manufacturing Indiana (TMMI) employees.
+Graduating seniors who are children and/or legal dependants of current Toyota Motor Manufacturing Indiana (TMMI) employees.
 Eligible applicants must have a minimum 2.0 cumulative grade point average (4.0 unweighted scale) and be planning to attend a two or four-year college or technical school.

 Selection Criteria